wclin2/Employee-Attrition-Analysis/README.md

 # Employee Attrition Analysis

+## Goal

+The goals of this post is to predict the probability of attrition for each employee and extract some business insights from the data such as calculating ROI and Gain & Lift, generating recommendations etc.
+## Data

+The Data has 1350 rows and 35 features (including target) which could be downloaded from [here](https://www.ibm.com/communities/analytics/watson-analytics-blog/hr-employee-attrition/).

 ## Why is this imporatnt?

 > **"You take away our top 20 emplyees and we becomde a mediocre company"**  - Bill Gates